Refer a Friend and get 50 cards if you're a student

 This is a great question!
 None of us like to see our children suffer and struggle with something - especially when it affects their self-esteem and other areas of their lives.
 Unfortunately, how long your child will need to come to Mathnasium depends on many factors including: If they have gaps in their mathematical foundation or not; how deep or wide those gaps are; what their current grade in school is; what your and their goals are for math; what their homework load looks like and what is their work ethic and motivation level to name a few.

-As a general guide, we can tell you from experience that most students in the elementary grades who are 1-2 years behind in their skills and who come into the center at least twice per week will need 8-12 months of consistent effort to bring their understanding and mastery of math up to grade level.
+As a general guide, we can tell you from experience that most students in the elementary grades who are 1-2 years behind in their skills and who come into the center at least twice per week will need 16-24 months of consistent effort to bring their understanding and mastery of math up to grade level.
+Most children need at least 25-30 hours of instruction for you and them to start to see a shift in their confidence and some improvement in their skills.
 Middle school and high school students who are failing (or have failed) Algebra will need at least 4-6 months of DAILY work (6-12 months at twice per week) to bring their skills and understanding up enough to get B's or A's in their class (assuming they are turning in their homework and doing what is required of them in class).
 Students who come in inconsistently or who work very slowly or resist doing their work, will take even longer.
 Don't delay!
 The sooner you get your child help with math, the better it is for everyone!

 Why do children struggle with math?